 But do not make false claims in both urgency and scarcity.
 If your consumers find out that they aren’t getting what made them click, the brand reputation gets damaged.

-3. Social Proof
+3. Social Proof as a Psychological Sales Trigger

 Showing customer reviews, testimonials, case studies, user counts, or influencer endorsements on your website page are some of the ways to display social proof.